Prag8855/aab/content/guides/blue-card.md

     - [ ] **Lease**
         It must show the size of your apartment in square metres.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
-        Some temporary apartments don't give you this document. ???then what???
+        Some temporary apartments don't give you this document.
+Without this document, you can't get a residence permit.
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
         If you did not [register your address](/glossary/Anmeldung) yet, it's okay.
 Just bring the lease and tenancy confirmation.[^5]
 - [ ] **University degree** (*Ausbildungsnachweis*)